matomatical/UoM-WAM-Spam/README.md

 Once you have installed the requirements and configured the script, simply run it with `python3 wamspam.py`.

 The script will ask you for your unimelb username and password.
-It uses these to log into the results page on your behalf every however-many minutes you configured, looking for your WAM (if you want to watch it, try setting .
-It stores the previous WAM in a text file in-between checks, for comparison.
+It uses these to log into the results page on your behalf every however-many minutes you configured, looking for your WAM (if you want to watch it, try setting `DRIVER_OPTIONS.headless = False`).
+It stores the previous WAM in a text file between checks, for comparison.

 The first time the script finds your WAM, or whenever it sees your WAM change, the script will also log in to your university email and send you a self-email notifying you about the WAM change.
+Now you can compulsively check your email, instead of compulsively checking the results page!
+Haha.

 > Note: Don't forget to stop the script after the final results release date!